Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: A class of algebras obtained from bilinear forms over

 \section{A class of algebras obtained from bilinear forms over $\mathbb{F}_2$}

-In this section we provide a description of a class of algebras as twisted group algebras.
-The finite dimensional algebras we describe turn out to be quasi-Clifford algebras as introduced by Gastineau-Hills \cite{quasi}.
-Our description as twisted group algebra is closely related to the description of Clifford algebras as twisted group algebras, see \cite{Twisted_clifford}, and relates our algebras to quadratic spaces over the field with two elements as in \cite{Elduque_clifford}.
+In this section we provide a description of a class of twisted group algebras.
+In the case that they are finite dimensional, these algebras turn out to be quasi-Clifford algebras as introduced by Gastineau-Hills \cite{quasi}.
+Our description as twisted group algebra is closely related to the description of Clifford algebras as twisted group algebras, see \cite{Twisted_clifford}, and relates our algebras to quadratic spaces over the field with two elements as in \cite{Ovsienko,Elduque_clifford}.
 (See also the work of Shaw \cite{shaw1,shaw2,shaw3,shaw4}.)